 In general, energy bills are expected to be about 12% higher on average than last summer.
 On a statewide average basis, a typical residential customer that uses 600 kWh of electricity per month is expected to pay about $50 per month for supply.
 Full service residential supply bills will vary from this estimate based on the customer's location and utility.

 Bill costs will also depend on the actual, rather than estimated, energy prices.
-The commodity price of electricity or natural gas rises and falls based on many factors, including weather, the balance between supply and demand, and the current global unrest.
+The commodity price of electricity or natural gas rises, and falls based on many factors, including weather, the balance between supply and demand, and the current global unrest.
 When there is a widespread and prolonged heat spell, overall demand for energy increases, which puts upward pressure on prices.
 Any change in the cost of supply can have a significant impact on the overall energy bill.
 Utilities employ hedging strategies to “lock-in” energy supplies during periods when spot market energy supply rates and demand are typically at their highest.
 By employing hedging strategies, utilities are able to moderate supply price spikes in competitive energy markets that would otherwise be passed along to customers.
 [Read More]

 Manage Your Energy Bills